Sign up to receive the secret welcome e-mail.

 He owns the record for biggest comeback in Celebrity Family Feud history (above) and was inducted into The Process Hall of Fame (which is definitely a real thing).

-Torre graduated Phi Beta Kappa and magna cum laude with highest honors from Harvard, where his study of child homicide in America won the Fulton Prize for best thesis in the field of sociology.
+Torre graduated Phi Beta Kappa and magna cum laude with highest honors from Harvard College, where his study of child homicide in America won the Fulton Prize for best thesis in the field of sociology.
+He is a first-generation American.

 “Pablo, I hope you’re proud of these guys” — Barack Obama